 The mentor and the visiting university tutor will expect to see these completed forms in your placement file.
-You do not have to send them into the university.
+You do not have to send them into the university, but they will be checked during the external placement.

 Appendix 4: Mentor observation form